omkaracharya/AgileBot/Design/Design.md

 ### Architecture components
 <!-- Describe the architecture components in text. -->

-AgileBot will interacts with three components
+AgileBot will interacts with three third party components
-* TAIGA
+* Taiga
-* GIT
+* GitHub
-* SLACK
+* Slack

-To communicate, AgileBot would need authentication. so, admin need to provide authentication token for each component to the AgileBot.

-Below, we will talk about each component in detail.
+For communication with these third party services, AgileBot needs to have the knowledge of authentication tokens generated for each system.

+### Per Component Description.

-**Taiga** is a free open source project management platform for agile developers & designers and project managers who want a beautiful tool that makes work truly enjoyable.
+* **[Tiaga](https://taiga.io/)** is a free open source project management platform for agile developers & designers and project managers who want a beautiful tool that makes work truly enjoyable.
 As part of this project, Agilebot will requires the following functionalities from taiga
     * Manage User stories
         * Create/Modify/Delete Story.
         * List of Stories in total or per user.

     * Points
         * Create/Modify/Delete Point.
         * List of Points in total or per user.

     * Tasks
         * Create/Modify/Delete task.
         * List of Tasks in total or per user.

     To achieve this functionality, AgileBot will send the REST request to the Taiga.
-For ex: there is a un-assigned bug/task.
-AgileBot will get the task stats for each user, plus some extra info from Taiga. later on, it will find the work load of each user. then, it will assign the bug based on the work load.
+For instance: There is an un-assigned bug/story.
+AgileBot will get the task stats for each user, plus some extra information from Taiga.
+It can then find the work load of each user and accordingly assign the story to the user.

-**Git** (/ɡɪt/) is a version control system for tracking changes in computer files and coordinating work on those files among multiple people.
-AgileBot will request for the data like checkin comments, number of lines of checked-in code etc from git using REST API's.
-This data will be used to provide the status/update of a feature or team member to the manager
+* **[Git](https://git-scm.com/)** (/ɡɪt/) is a version control system for tracking changes in computer files and **[GitHub](https://github.com/)** is a hosting service for Git repositories to coordinate work on those files among multiple people.
+AgileBot would request GitHub for data like check-in comments, review comments, CD/CI stats, if available using REST APIs.
+This data will be used to provide the status updates of a feature or team member to Team leader or Scrum master

+* **[Slack](https://slack.com/)** is a cloud-based set of team collaboration tools and services widely used in especially software industry.
+AgileBot leverages ubiquity and popularity of Slack APIs to act as a trigger for automating the Agile processes.

 **AgileBot** has majorly four components

 * TAIGA Event Handler
 * GIT Event Handler
 * SLACK Event Handler
-* Core Engine
+* Bot Reactor Engine

-The Event handlers will get registered with the core engine during startup of bot.
-When user sends text message in the slack, core engine will process the text and will raise the event based on the text.
-Then the respective event handler will get called.
-The event handler talks to the components like Taiga, Git or Slack over REST interface.
+The Event handlers would be registered with the Bot Reactor Engine during startup.
+When user sends a text message in a Slack channel that has AgileBot as a member, AgileBot would raise events based on that text.
+Respective event handler would be invoked and depending upon the context, AgileBot would act and talk to the components like Taiga, Git or Slack over REST interface.

 <!--
 List of REST API's required by event handler.